 If you’re contemplating paying off your mortgage with your 401(k), these four key considerations may help you make a choice that fits short- and long-term goals.

-When Myrna McGrath, a 75-year-old Iowa native, decided to retire at age 66, she had no intention of paying off her mortgage with retirement savings.
+When Myrna McGrath decided to retire at age 66, she had no intention of paying off her mortgage with retirement savings.
 “I earn more on my retirement plan—which is invested in stocks and mutual funds— than my mortgage costs me, so I decided to keep it,” says McGrath, a former CPA.
 She also finds it convenient.
 “I have an escrow account with my mortgage holder, so I let them escrow my insurance costs and my property taxes,” she says.

 1. Your age

 If you’re younger than 59½, there’s a 10% penalty for withdrawing early from your IRA or taking distributions from an employer-sponsored plan, such as a 401(k) or 403(b), no matter what the purpose— even if you use it to pay off a mortgage.